-- over the last 4 weeks - a scale from 1 to 7 where 1 is 'not at all' and 7 is 'very much", choose the number applicable to you from the drop-down menu (or write in the box if completing manually). - Disagreements about rules for children (e.g., bedtime, p - Disagreements about type of discipline (e.g., smacking - Disagreements about who should discipline children: - Fighting in front of children: - Inconsistency between parents: - Children preventing parents being alone: - Disagreeents about sharing chiildcare workloads: - Cannot resolve arguments about childcare: - Discussions about childcare turning into arguments: - Parents undermining each other (not backing each other - Parents favouring one child over another: - Lack of discussion between parents about childcare: - Lack of discussions about anything: - One parent is 'soft', one parent is 'tough' with children: - Children behave worse with one parent than another: - Disagreements about what is naughty behaviour:
+- A. Please check either 'yes' or 'no to indicate whether each issue has been a problem for you and your partner over the last 4 weeks - B. To what extent has this issue been a problem for you and your partner over the last 4 weeks the score is on a scale from 1 to 7 where 1 is 'not at all' and 7 is 'very much'', choose the number applicable to you from the drop-down menu (or write in the box if completing manually).

+• Disagreements about rules for children (e.g., bedtime, play areas): Yes No • Disagreements about type of discipline (e.g., smacking children): Yes No • Disagreements about who should discipline children: Yes No • Fighting in front of children: Yes No • Inconsistency between parents: Yes No • Children preventing parents being alone: Yes No • Disagreeents about sharing chiildcare workloads: Yes No • Cannot resolve arguments about childcare: Yes No • Discussions about childcare turning into arguments: Yes No • Parents undermining each other (not backing each other up): Yes No • Parents favouring one child over another: Yes No • Lack of discussion between parents about childcare: Yes No • Lack of discussions about anything: Yes No • One parent is 'soft', one parent is 'tough' with children: Yes No • Children behave worse with one parent than another: Yes No • Disagreements about what is naughty behaviour: Yes No